-Black waitress finds racist note on customer receipt
+Black waitress in Virginia finds racist note on customer receipt

 - Manhunt underway for suspect in killing of Orlando officer VIEW

-Since then, restaurant manager says customers are now requesting Carter as their server and some are even stopping by to give her hugs and money.
+Since then, the restaurant manager says customers are now requesting Carter as their server and some are even stopping by to give her hugs and money.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.